ipa320/RosTooling.github.io/docu/RosModelDescription.rst

 .. image:: images/RosModelAutocomplete.gif

-In the `tutorials <LearnRosModels.md>`_, you will be guided to try all of these features.
+In the `tutorials <LearnRosModels.rst>`_, you will be guided to try all of these features.